-

 StatusDesign

-The team Cordeel – Van Roey – BINST ARCHITECTS – AAVO architects proved to be the most favourable candidate.
-If everything goes smoothly, works will start in the spring of 2025 and the building will be completed in the summer of 2027.
-More than 1500 logistics operatives of the city of Antwerp maintain parks, roads and buildings, support numerous events and collect domestic waste every day.
-They ensure that the city is and remains a pleasant, attractive living environment for all residents and visitors.
-To guarantee high-quality services, the city will centralise a large part of these operational services.
-This will involve one large site in the north of the city, and a second in the south at a location yet to be determined.
+More than 1,500 logistics employees of the City of Antwerp maintain parks, roads, and buildings daily, support numerous events, and collect household waste.
+They ensure that the city remains a pleasant and attractive living environment for all residents and visitors.
+To guarantee high-quality service delivery, the city will centralize a significant portion of these operational services.
+This will result in one major site in the north of the city and a second in the south, at a location yet to be determined.

 Design, Build & Maintain (DBM)